AnneOkk/Workshop_Rmarkdown/content/docs/R_Markdown_Workshop/Preparation/Preparation.md

 1. [Register a GitHub account](https://happygitwithr.com/github-acct.html)

 2. [Install Git](https://docs.github.com/en/get-started/quickstart/set-up-git).
 Follow the instructions under **Setting up Git** (do not use the Desktop client).
+For **Windows Users**: Follow the installation instructions for Git [here](https://www.computerhope.com/issues/ch001927.htm)

-Once this is done, you are all set for the workshop!
-We will not delve into all the possibilities offered by Git and GitHub, but we will learn how to fork a repository to use someone else's project as a starting point for your own idea.
+Once this is done, you are all set for the workshop! 🎉

 {{< /tab >}}